 Returning to the continuing efforts of Human wizards to maintain the population levels necessary to hold onto their position of dominance among the loose confederation of magical Beings; to identify all magical births is only one part of the equation.
-In the same interview which gave us the age figures upon which most of us calculated the ages and dates of James Potter and his friends, Rowling also tells us that wizards have far longer potential lifespans than Muggles.
+In the same interview which gave us the age figures upon which most of us calculated the ages and dates of James Potter and his friends, Rowling also told us that wizards have far longer potential lifespans than Muggles.

 This last is a claim which is not really reflected in Potterverse wizarding society.
 Rowling does not show us a society which boasts an exceptionally large geriatric population.
 She seems incapable of even showing us a plausible number of children with living grandparents.
 Only Neville Longbottom appears to be so blessed, and he possesses only a single grandmother.
-Under the circumstances, I have been forced to conclude that while extremely long-lived wizards such as Professor Griselda Marchbanks are not unknown in wizarding Britain, they are vanishingly rare.
+Under the circumstances, I have been forced to conclude that while extremely long-lived magicals such as Professor Griselda Marchbanks, or Bathilda Bagshott are not unknown in wizarding Britain, they are vanishingly rare.
 The usual projected (not actual, obviously) lifespan for wizards is probably somewhere in the range of 90–120 years.
 Longer than that of the average Muggle, certainly, but not to so significant a degree as to overbalance their whole society in favor of the aged.

 That wizards are not shown in canon to have a correspondingly longer juvenile stage before reaching maturity suggests that this longer lifespan is at least partially granted as a side effect of the active channeling of magic.
 It is clear in canon that a child’s magic typically does not increase to the point of being reliably trainable until he approaches puberty.
-Ergo; it would only be after puberty that any apparant decrease in the rate of aging would be observable.
+Ergo; it would only be after puberty that any apparent decrease in the rate of aging would be observable.

-It should be noted however that there is some current debate as to whether the apparent ages of the onset of puberty, as depicted in the series really reflects that of the present day.
+It should be noted however that there is some debate as to whether the apparent ages of the onset of puberty, as depicted in the series really reflects that of the present day.
 It certainly marches in tune with my own recollections in the mid-20th century, but we are no longer living in the mid-20th century.